False Criminal Allegations in San Diego

 Believe it or not, many people who are convicted of a crime and end up in prison were falsely accused.
 Although the American criminal justice system works in most cases, not all juries get things right, and the consequences can be tragic.
 An innocent party pays the price for something he or she did not do, while the guilty party roams free.
 As of October 2014, there have been 14,50 exonerations in the United States since 1989 as seen in this map of Exonerations in the US.
-The best way to avoid such an unjust result and ensure the proper outcome when faced with criminal accusations is to immediately seek counsel and representation from an experienced criminal defense firm.
+The best way to avoid such an unjust result and ensure the proper outcome when faced with criminal accusations in San Diego is to immediately seek counsel and representation from an experienced San Diego criminal defense lawyer.
 Skilled and knowledgeable defense lawyers know their way around the criminal justice system and can navigate through the complex procedures to ensure the fairest possible conclusion.
-The Law Offices of George H. Ramos, Jr., can provide you with such assistance.
+George H. Ramos, Jr. & Associates can provide you with such assistance.

 False-accusation Cases Involve the Same Procedures as All Criminal Cases